aptech/docs/docs/CR-unique.rst

 ::

-    //Create a column vector with duplicate elements years = { 1632,
+    // Create a column vector with duplicate elements years = { 1632,
               2012,
               1709,